Podcast

 • Extend

-Diverse perspectives in the Early years
+Diverse perspectives in early education

 Liz discusses the importance of acknowledging that certain voices, particularly white European perspectives, have traditionally been centred in early childhood education.
-Liz explains that we need to question why only certain theories and thinkers are considered, and to incorporate global voices and perspectives in pedagogy and child development.
-Liz emphasises the importance of adapting to new generations and technologies, noting that traditional theorists like Montessori and Piaget didn't account for modern developments like smartphones and social media.
+Liz explains that we need to question why only certain theories and thinkers are considered, and to incorporate more global voices and perspectives into our pedagogy.
+This reflection can also help us investigate our unconscious biases.

 Liz' book recommendations

-"Strong Like Me" by Kalechi Okafor and "Homeland My Father Dreams of Palestine" by Hannah Mushabek, which center on experiences of dark-skinned Black girls and themes of home, belonging, and cultural history.
 Liz stresses the need for children's literature to reflect the diverse realities of children in 2025 and promote understanding of oneself and others in the world.

 Tiny chair drawing with a smily face